 When the office action you are responding to is a non-final office action, then you have all of the options available to you including but not limited to everything in Step 4.
 Written arguments and claim amendments can be requested as of right from the examiner.

 Generally, the second Office Action on the Merits will be a final office action.
 MPEP Section 706.07.

 If you are responding to a final office action, then the examiner’s work is essentially finished.
 The examiner does not need to consider additional claim amendments and remarks that you might submit in a formal written response.
+If you do file a response to a final office action with an RCE (see below), you will receive an advisory action.
 You only have a few options moving forward.
-You may be able to request a telephonic interview.
+You may be able to request a telephone interview.
 I’ve been quite successful in requesting these after the final office action.
 If so, you would be able to submit a draft response for the examiner’s consideration.
 You could submit a formal response with all of the arguments and claim amendments but most likely the examiner will not review them nor enter them into the record.

 Sometimes after a final office action, the examiner will allow you to submit minor changes that require additional consideration by the examiner if the examiner feels that the patent application is close to an allowance.
 You can formally request consideration after the final office action through the After Final Consideration Pilot 2.0.
 I normally preclear this with the examiner during an examiner’s interview.

 Read more about the basic strategy of responding to a final office action.

 RCE or filing a continuation patent application